danReynolds/EARTH121/lessons/Metamorphic.md

 In the extreme environments in regional metamorphism, rocks begin to partially melt and pass into a transition zone between metamorphism and the igneous realm.

-Part of the rock remains solid and can be considered part of the metamporphic process, but part of it is melted to form magma.
+Part of the rock remains solid and can be considered part of the metamorphic process, but part of it is melted to form magma.
 Rocks called **migmatites** represent this state and include both igneous and metamorphic components.

 They are generally included in metamorphic rocks because they represent the very last possible step a metamorphic rock can take in its passage through conditions of progressively higher temperature and pressure.